Types of assets

 Roads, bridges, power stations and water supply are infrastructure items that form the groundwork for economic production.
 Infrastructure investment can be accessed through listed managers or unlisted managers and provide relatively stable cash flows, offering long-term capital growth.

-Absolute return funds, also known as hedge funds, are managed funds that trade securities with the aim of generating ‘absolute’ returns to investors in both a rising and falling market.
-Absolute return funds provide the potential for stable and consistent returns and acceptable levels of volatility.
+Hedge funds are managed funds that trade securities with the aim of generating ‘absolute’ returns to investors in both a rising and falling market.
+Hedge funds provide the potential for stable and consistent returns and acceptable levels of volatility.